Pharmacovigilance: Causality assessment

 One of the most important, and challenging, problems in pharmacovigilance is that of the determination of causality.
 Causality refers to the relationship of a given adverse event to a specific drug.
 Causality determination (or assessment) is often difficult because of the lack of clear-cut or reliable data.
-While one may assume that a positive temporal relationship might "prove" a positive causal relationship, this is not always the case.
-Indeed, a "bee sting" Adverse Event — where the AE can clearly be attributed to a specific cause — is by far the exception rather than the rule.
-This is due to the complexity of human physiology as well as that of disease and illnesses.
-By this reckoning, in order to determine causality between an adverse event and a drug, one must first exclude the possibility that there were other possible causes or contributing factors.
+A temporal relationship between drug administration and an adverse event is necessary but insufficient to establish causality.
+For example, if a patient develops pneumonia one week after starting an antibiotic, the temporal relationship alone cannot determine whether the antibiotic caused the infection, the patient had underlying immunosuppression, or the infection developed independently.
+True causality requires excluding alternative explanations through careful evaluation of the patient's medical history, comedications, disease progression, dechallenge-rechallenge outcomes, and relevant literature.
 If the patient is on a number of medications, it may be the combination of these drugs which causes the AE, and not any one individually.
 There have been a number of recent high-profile cases where the AE led to the death of an individual.
 The individuals were not overdosed with any one of the many medications they were taking, but the combination there appeared to cause the AE.
 Hence it is important to include in your/one's AE report, not only the drug being reported, but also all other drugs the patient was also taking.